 You’ve voiced a concern about sharing your suicidal thoughts with your doctor.
-I don’t know your primary care physician, but I would hope that he is skilled and experienced enough to recognize the difference between normal grief and clinical depression, and that his assessment of your mental state would take into account the recent death of your husband and its effects on your current outlook.
+I would hope that he is skilled and experienced enough to recognize the difference between normal grief and clinical depression.
 Keep in mind, too, that while medical doctors are qualified to prescribe medications, not all physicians are knowledgeable about grief and the normal mourning process, and sometimes they are too quick to reach for their prescription pad rather than to refer their patients for grief counseling.

 In his classic text, Grief Counseling and Grief Therapy, grief expert J. William Worden notes,

-I also encourage you to listen to a powerful audio program from Open to Hope, as I think it will normalize what you are feeling now, and maybe give you some hope for the future.
+I also encourage you to listen to a powerful audio program from Open to Hope.
+I think it will normalize what you are feeling now, and maybe give you some hope for the future.
 The person being interviewed is Ron Villano, whose 17-year-old son was killed in an auto accident.
-He describes how he struggled to survive this traumatic loss, and so much of what he felt in the aftermath of his son’s death reminds me of what you are experiencing now.
+He describes how he struggled to survive this traumatic loss.
 Please take 20 minutes out of your day to listen to this outstanding program.
 Click here: https://www.opentohope.com/episode-118-men-grief-r-glenn-kelly-ron-villano-anna-huckabee-tull/

-Finally, know that you really don’t need a physician’s referral in order to seek bereavement counseling (unless your health insurance requires it).
+You generally don’t need a physician’s referral in order to seek bereavement counseling.
 See, for example, Finding Grief Support That Is Right For You.

 © 2011 by Marty Tousley, RN, MS, FT, DCC